Swegbloo/Nemoh/doc/input-output.rst

 -  ``FKForce.tec``, ``DiffractionForce.tec`` and ``ExcitationForce.tec`` are the output files of the Froude-Krylov, the diffraction and the excitation forces respectively.
 The output file format is given in :numref:`tab:WaveForce`.
 The file contains the absolute value and the phase [deg] of the force for each ’frequency’ :math:`f`.
 The force is given for each specified force axis (i.e. surge, heave, pitch) for each body.
 The ’frequency’ is given based on the chosen type, [rad/s, Hz, s], of the post-processing parameter in ``Nemoh.cal``, except the Froude-Krylov force, which is only in the radial frequency [rad/s].

--  ``RadiationCoefficients.tec`` is the output file for added mass and damping coefficients with format as in Table `7 <#tab:addedmass_damping_coeffs>`__.
+-  ``RadiationCoefficients.tec`` is the output file for added mass and damping coefficients with format as in Table :numref:`tab:addedmass_damping_coeffs`.
 The radiation coefficients are given for each :math:`DoF`, each force axis and for each frequency.
 The frequency is given based on the chosen ’frequency’ type, [rad/s, Hz, s], of the post-processing parameter in ``Nemoh.cal``.

 The hydrodynamic coefficients are also produced in the *.dat* files, i.e. *CA.dat* for the damping coefficients, *CM.dat* for the added mass coefficients, *Fe.dat* for the excitation force and *FKForce.dat* for the excitation force.
 The frequency type of the output files is only radial frequency [rad/s].
 These output files are used as input files for the QTF module.